kevinpt/opbasm/doc/rst/language.rst

 ``jump@ (<high register>, <low register>)`` jump@ (s0, s1)         Jump to address in s0, s1
 =========================================== ====================== =============================================

 This is a variation of an unconditional `jump`_ that takes the address from a pair of registers.
-This is used to compute the target dynamically.
+It is used to compute a jump target address dynamically.
 Addresses are typically generated by initializing with the ``'upper`` and ``'lower`` modifiers on a label and then adding an offset.

 .. _inst-return: